 Guardianships are court supervised administrations of living people.
-A “guardianship of the person” allows family members to make residential and medical decisions for minors who have no parents, or for adults who have a disability and cannot make such decisions on their own.
-A “guardianship of the estate” consists of appointing an individual as a guardian to manage a minor’s property or, for adults, to manage the property of a person who has a disability or incapacity.
+Guardianship is typically either of a person or of a person’s financial and legal life.
 All guardians are required to post a bond (or deposit money with the county clerk) and to take an oath to “well and truly perform” the duties of a guardian.
 All guardians must also file detailed annual reports to the court which are reviewed by the court staff and eventually approved by a judge.

 A helping hand with guardianships